CSCI3100-B5/Classroom-Interchat/README.md

 yarn start
 ```

-The preferred editor is VSCode with ESLint and Prettier.
+The preferred editor is VSCode with ESLint.
 See [Preferred Editor](#preferred-editor) for installation guide.

 ## Project Structure